double-tilde/site/content/articles/using-the-has-pseudo-class.md

 comments = true
 +++

 The `:has` pseudo class is a great addition to CSS and can make your code cleaner, it's been available [for a few years](https://caniuse.com/css-has) and I have used it in the style-sheets for this site.
 One of the issues with CSS is based in its declarative nature, it lacks features you find in general purpose programming languages like conditionals and loops.
-This has been changing recently, the `:has` pseudo class can act like an if statement, which unlocks a lot of possibilities.
+This has been changing recently, the `:has` class can act like an if statement, which unlocks a lot of possibilities.

 >***Tip*** a declarative programming language describes the desired outcome, rather than specifying the steps to reach that outcome.
 In CSS, you do not have to describe the steps to find when a selector is the `first-child`, you instead state `.class:first-child` and CSS does the work for you.